 Tel Saki and the Yom Kippur War

-The two recent wars on the Golan Heights, the Six Day War and the more recent Yom Kippur War, are integral aspects of the history of this area.
-During the Six Day War, Israel conquered the Golan Heights after being subjected to years of indiscriminate Syrian firing on the settlements around Lake Kinneret.
-During the Yom Kippur War, the Syrians attempted to capture it back, and almost succeeded.
+The two recent wars on the Golan Heights, the Six-Day-War and the more recent Yom Kippur War, are integral aspects of the history of this area.
+During the Six Day War, Israel conquered the Golan Heights after being subjected to years of indiscriminate Syrian firing on the settlements below.
+During the Yom Kippur War, the Syrians attempted to recapture it, and almost succeeded.
 That they failed is due entirely to Israeli heroism.
-The bunkers and observation areas on Tel Saki in the center of the Golan and on Mount Betal in the north of the Golan are reminders of the sacrifices made by the young soldiers manning these sites in the face of incredible odds.
+The bunkers and observation areas on Tel Saki in the center of the Golan Heights and on Mount Betal in the north commemorate the sacrifices made by the soldiers manning these sites in the face of incredible odds.

 VISITING TEL SAKI:

 Time: The bunkers, memorial and surrounding countryside can all be viewed within about 30 minutes.